snabbco/snabb/src/apps/intel_mp/README.md

 — Key **rxq**

 *Optional*.
 The receive queue to attach to, numbered from 0.
 The default is 0.
+When VMDq is enabled, this number is used to index a queue (from 0 to 3) for the selected pool.

 — Key **txq**